Roslyn Thurmond - Obituary

 To Plant Memorial Trees in memory, please visit our Sympathy Store.

-Published in Aiken Standard and North Augusta Star from Jun.
-25 to Jul.
-1, 2020.
+Published in Aiken Standard and North Augusta Star on Jun.
+26, 2020.